rwblokzijl/stablecoin-survey/paper.md

 Some stablecoins, rather than offloading risk to speculators, aim to reduce volatility by controlling the demand and supply of currencies in other ways.
-In this section we describe the securities model for expanding and contracting the money supply, as well as some more theoretical techniques and currency parameters for reducing volatility.
+In this section we describe the seigniorage model for expanding and contracting the money supply, as well as some more theoretical techniques and currency parameters for reducing volatility.

-## Securities model
+## Seigniorage model

 The stabilisation of currencies is much older than cryptocurrencies.
 So to see how cryptocurrencies can be stabilised, some have taken inspiration from the way